gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 **What It Means:**

-Alert when a system attempts to initiate TCP connections to the internal network using SYN packets, which may indicate port scanning or reconnaissance activity.
+Alert when any system attempts to initiate TCP connections to the internal network using SYN packets, which may indicate port scanning or reconnaissance activity.

 ## Step 7: Nmap Installation